sh1boot/sh1boot.github.io/drafts/ciscv.md

 This is suboptimal because it's not using a compiler which optimises for the instruction set I've created.
-It's also suboptimal because I'm using code compiled for RVC, which has register pressure not applicable to my encoding scheme, and so it uses more instructions than strictly necessary (at least in Clang's case -- GCC finds excuses to use more instructions regardless).
+It's also suboptimal because I'm using code compiled for RVC, which has register pressure that does not apply here, and so it uses more instructions than strictly necessary (at least in Clang's case -- GCC finds excuses to use more instructions regardless).
 I have some other test cases but the tabulation got mucky, so let's just run with the above for now.

 ## Development process

-I vibe-coded an instruction scheduler which I run over a corpus of assembly, which attempts to find and fuse pairable instructions according to rules describing what a legitimate instruction pair would look like; just to get a feel for what sort of pairing rules I could introduce.
+I vibe-coded an instruction scheduler which scans a corpus of assembly and attempts to find and fuse pairable instructions according to rules describing what a legitimate instruction pair would look like; just to get a feel for what sorts of pairing rules I could introduce.
 It simply looks at register usage to determine when a result is no longer needed, and which instructions can move past which other instructions.